sandstorm/serious-game-legacy/README.md

 This packages helps you to quickly set up a Laravel/Filament Project.
 Besides a basic Laravel and Filament setup we included lots of best practices in the application, so you'll be up and running in no time.

-This project is FORKED from neos-on-kickstart, so INFRASTRUCTURE changes can be downmerged from there.
+This project is FORKED from neos-on-kickstart, so infrastructure changes can be downmerged from there.

 You need composer on your machine to use kickstarter.
 If you don't have composer installed, you can install it via homebrew:
 ```